Nalanda railway station

-Nalanda railway station, station code NLD, is a railway station and under Danapur railway division of East Central Railway.
+Nalanda railway station (station code: NLD), is a railway station and under Danapur railway division of East Central Railway.
 Nalanda is connected to metropolitan areas of India, by the Delhi–Kolkata main line via Mugalsarai–Patna route.
 Station is located in Nalanda city in Nalanda district in the Indian state of Bihar.
 Due to its location on the Bakhtiyarpur–Tilaiya main line many Patna and other cities via Express trains coming from and stop here.
 It has two platforms.
 However, the station was news in December 2024 for allegedly lacking basic facilities.

 History

-Nalanda city is having incredible history from very long past because Nalanda university was one of the oldest university of the world and was very important center of world for higher education.
+Nalanda city has incredible history from the past.
+Mainly because Nalanda university was one of the oldest university of the world and was a very important center of the world for higher education.
+Founded in 427 CE, the monastic university predates the University of Oxford and Europe's oldest university, Bologna, by more than 500 years.
+It was home to nine million books and attracted 10,000 students from around the world.
 Many student from across the world used to come here to get quality education.
-Surjarpur(sun temple) and kundalpur(Birth place of Lord mahavira) are the place in city which is important pilgrim centre of hindus and jain respectively.
-Now Nagarjuna university in the city is centre of higher education.
+Surjarpur(sun temple) and kundalpur(Birth place of Lord mahavira) are the place in city which is important pilgrim centre of Hindus and Jain respectively.
+In the 1190s, the university was destroyed by a marauding troop of invaders led by Turko-Afghan military general Bakhtiyar Khilji, who sought to extinguish the Buddhist centre of knowledge during his conquest of northern and eastern India.
+The archaeological remains of Nalanda arenow a Unesco World Heritage site.
 Good schools and colleges are available in city.